e2b-dev/E2B/ISSUES.md

 ### Delete files after a failed build/update env
 - Stop possible running containers and delete docker image

+### fc-envs build scripts are sometimes cached!

 ### Rebuild only the changed templates on push

 ### CLI
+- Add a warning about scanning local fs when the ls command takes too long
 - CLI program name should be obvious from the NPM package name
 - Fix CI/CD deployment (pnpm, SDK)
 - Integrate with environmentID in `guide.json`